Izaac04/ReSolved-Next/README.md

 ## Relationship to ReSolved

-ReSolved-Next builds upon **ReSolved**, an open-source solvent-aware graph neural network framework developed by Rostislav Fedorov.
+ReSolved-Flow builds upon **ReSolved**, an open-source solvent-aware graph neural network framework developed by Rostislav Fedorov.

 ReSolved is designed to predict redox potentials of organic molecules using a message passing neural network (MPNN) architecture.
 A key feature of ReSolved is its explicit solvent conditioning: molecular graphs are augmented with solvent descriptors (e.g., dielectric constant ε and refractive index n), enabling the model to learn solvent-dependent electrochemical behaviour.

-While ReSolved focuses on property prediction for existing molecules, ReSolved-Next extends this framework into the generative setting.
-Specifically, ReSolved-Next integrates the ReSolved proxy model into a Generative Flow Network (GFlowNet), allowing the direct generation of novel molecules sampled in proportion to their predicted solvent-conditioned redox properties.
+While ReSolved focuses on property prediction for existing molecules, ReSolved-Flow extends this framework into the generative setting.
+Specifically, ReSolved-Flow integrates the ReSolved proxy model into a Generative Flow Network (GFlowNet), allowing the direct generation of novel molecules sampled in proportion to their predicted solvent-conditioned redox properties.

 In summary:

 - **ReSolved** → Predicts solvent-dependent redox potentials.
-- **ReSolved-Next** → Generates new molecules optimised for those properties under solvent conditioning.
+- **ReSolved-Flow** → Generates new molecules optimised for those properties under solvent conditioning.

 This extension transforms a predictive model into a generative optimisation framework capable of exploring chemically meaningful design space under explicit solvent constraints.